-What does COVID-19 Mean for your Workplace PART II
+What Does COVID-19 Mean for Your Workplace? – Part II

-What does COVID-19 Mean for your Workplace PART I
+What Does COVID-19 Mean for Your Workplace? – Part I

+The Maine Department of Labor received questions from employers and workers around COVID-19, or coronavirus.
+Therefore, the Department put together the following resources.
 The Maine Center for Disease Control (CDC) continues to urge all Maine residents to take precautions and follow guidelines issued by the U.S. Centers for Disease Control and Prevention (U.S. CDC).

-•Wash hands often with soap and water for at least 20 seconds.
+- Wash hands often with soap and water for at least 20 seconds.

-•Avoid shaking hands as a greeting.
+- Avoid shaking hands as a greeting.

 - Avoid close contact with people who are sick.

-•Stay home when you are sick.
+- Stay home when sick.

-•Cover your cough or sneeze with a tissue
+- Cover your cough or sneeze with a tissue

 - Clean and disinfect frequently touched objects and surfaces.

-Resources for Businesses and Employees:
+Resources for Businesses & Employees:

-From U.S. CDC: cdc.gov
+- From U.S. CDC

 Relevant Labor Law

-Maine’s Family Sick Leave law states that if an employer provides paid leave, then the employer shall allow an employee to use the paid leave for the care of an immediate family member who is ill.
+The law states that if an employer provides paid leave, then the employer shall allow them to use the paid leave for the care of an immediate family member who is ill.
 This law section does not apply to the illness of the employee.
+Please see the U.S. Department of Labor FAQ About Federal FMLA.

 This law gives the employee the right to choose what type of leave they are going to use if their employer provides multiple benefits, such as sick, vacation, or personal with limitations.
-Larger businesses, such as businesses that have 50 or more employees, will fall under the federal Family and Medical Leave Act laws which provides up to 12 weeks of leave for a qualifying event.
-U.S. Department of Labor FAQ’s about federal FMLA: dol.gov
+Larger businesses with 50 or more employees fall under the federal Family and Medical Leave Act laws which provides up to 12 weeks of leave for a qualifying event.

-Maine’s Earned Paid Leave law does not go into effect until January 1, 2021.
-This law, when in effect, will guarantee that those employees that have accrued time will be paid for their accrued time off, up to 40 hours in one year of employment.
+This law does not go into effect until January 1, 2021.
+This law, when in effect, guarantees that those employees who accrued time are paid for accrued time off, up to 40 hours in one year of employment.